-A SWOT analysis should not only result in the identification of a corporation’s core competencies, but also in the identification of opportunities that the firm is not currently able to take advantage of due to a lack of appropriate resources.
-(Wheelen, Hunger pg 107)
+A SWOT analysis should not only identify a corporation’s core competencies, but also identify opportunities that the firm is not currently able to take advantage of due to a lack of resources.

 - What do we do best?